 - Supporting pupils who have been abused, in accordance with an agreed, child-centred plan.

-We recognise that because of their day-to-day contact with children, school staff are ideally placed to observe the outward signs of abuse.
-Staff in schools will therefore:
+The school recognises that, because of their day-to-day contact with children, school staff may be ideally placed to observe outward signs of abuse.
+Staff in school will therefore:

 - Report any inappropriate behaviour / activities to designated staff.

 - Establish and maintain an environment where children feel secure, are encouraged to talk and are listened to.

 - Ensure that children know they may approach any adult in school if they are worried and will receive a consistent, supportive response.

 - Provide, within the PSHE curriculum, opportunities for children to develop skills they need to recognise and stay safe from abuse.